Official Government Website

 Building Code

-Q: What the current building codes adopted for use in Idaho?
+Q: What are the current building codes adopted for use in Idaho?

-Q: Where can I find information regarding tiny houses, manufactures home, modular buildings, and recreations vehicles?
+Q: Where can I find information regarding tiny houses, manufactured home, modular buildings, and recreational vehicles?

 A: Please click here for additional information.